g-rppl/movetrack/paper/paper.md

 ## Procedure

-- On 9 and 11 of July 2024 we conducted test flights with a Robin DR 400.
-- six uniquely coded NTQB2 tags (Lotek Wireless Inc.) with burst intervals 7.1, 7.3, 19.1, 29.3 attached to the undercarriage.
-- Altitude ranged from to and flight speed ranged from to.
-- We obtained data from a regional automated radio-telemetry receiver network along the German North Sea coast, which is part of the global collaborative Motus Wildlife Tracking System [@Taylor2017, [https://motus.org](https://motus.org)], and compared it with reference tracking data downloaded from [https://flightradar24.com](https://flightradar24.com).
+On July 9 and 11, 2024, we conducted test flights using a Robin DR 400 aircraft to simulate bird movement along a predefined flight path over a total distance of 1,554 km.
+The aircraft was flown at low altitudes, predominantly below 250 meters above sea level, and at minimal airspeed ranging between 30–65 m/s, reflecting the slow and low-altitude flight patterns typical of many migratory bird species as closely as possible [@Bruderer2001; @Bruderer2018].
+We attached six uniquely coded NTQB2 radio tags (Lotek Wireless Inc.) with varying burst intervals (7.1, 7.3, 19.1 \[two tags\], and 29.3 s \[two tags\]) to the aircraft's undercarriage.
+The signals from the tags were recorded through a regional automated radio-telemetry receiver network positioned along the German North Sea coast.
+This network forms part of the Motus Wildlife Tracking System, a global collaborative network for tracking wildlife movements [@Taylor2017; <https://motus.org>].
+Radio-telemetry data collected via Motus was then compared with positional data obtained from FlightRadar24 (<https://flightradar24.com>), a commercial flight-tracking service.
+Data and code to reproduce the validation study are available from the GitLab repository <https://gitlab.com/agmigecol/motus_localisation>.

 ## Results